 Sue’s garden sometimes open to the public as part of the National Gardens Scheme.

 Address Brickwall Nursery, 1 Brickwall Cottages, Frittenden, Kent TN17 2DH.

 WHERE TO BUY:

-• Sue offers a wide range of geum by mail order and plants are available at her garden open days in April and May.
+• Sue offers a wide range of geum by mail order and plants are available at her garden open days.